LiLuo086/online-pet-supply-analysis/README.md

 ## Project Overview

-This project analyzes a real-world e-commerce dataset for an online pet supply company.
+This project analyzes a real-world ecommerce dataset for an online pet supply company `Whiskique`.
 Using Power BI, the goal is to uncover insights into sales performance, customer distribution, and product trends.

 The project demonstrates skills in: